omahs/containerd/BUILDING.md

 # Build containerd from source

-This guide is useful if you intend to contribute on containerd.
+This guide is useful if you intend to contribute to containerd.
 Thanks for your effort.
 Every contribution is very appreciated.

 This doc includes: